 Note.
-If you are filing a Form 1042-S to correct certain information already provided to you by another withholding agent on a Form 1099 or Form 1042-S (for example, as required under Amounts Paid by Nongualified Intermediaries and Flow-Through Entities on page 10), see item 5 below.
+If you are filing a Form 1042-S to correct certain information already provided to you by another withholding agent on a Form 1099 or Form 1042-S (for example, as required under Amounts Paid by Nonqualified Intermediaries and Flow-Through Entities on page 11), see item 5 on this page.